metabrainz/picard-plugins/plugins/classical_extras/Readme.md

 Tags are output depending on the choices specified by the user in the Options Page.
 Defaults are provided for these tags which needed to be added to / modified / deleted according to user requirements.
 If the Options Page does not provide sufficient flexibility, users familiar with scripting can write Tagger Scripts to access the hidden variables directly.

+# Installtion
+Instal the zip file in your plugins folder in the usual fashion

 # Usage
 After installation, go to the Options Page and modify choices as required.
 There are 3 tabs - "Artists", "Works and parts" and "Advanced".
 The subsections below describe each of these.